webcaetano/jinx/README.md

 # ![Imgur](http://i.imgur.com/FHjshUv.png)

 Jinx is an AS3 API, that make AS3 simpler and easy-to-use.
 Inspired on jQuery.

-Jinx is [NPM](https://www.npmjs.com) Friendly , for publish and load Jinx packages
+Jinx is [NPM](https://www.npmjs.com) friendly , for publish and load Jinxs packages (.as and .swc)

 Example :
 ```javascript